joe-taylor/ckan-bcgov-terraform/README.md

 - Use terraform's loop feature to download repos from a list
 - Remove the dependency on a database dump file
+- find a solution to the parallelism conundrum

 Copyright 2019, Province of British Columbia.